 The cleanest way to remove a tick is to pull on them with steady, slow pressure, and pull out directly (don’t twist!).
 Once removed, place the tick in a jar of soapy water so you can confirm it’s dead.
 Use of gloves is advised to prevent spreading of disease.
 There are several commercial tick removers you can look into too.
 I generally do it by hand, but I have some pretty mean fingernails.

 Treat: This step is often skipped in most tutorials, but shouldn’t be.
 Tick bites can get infected, and they often are very itchy for your horse!
 You should address this so he doesn’t rub himself raw, or lose all his hair, like my horse.

-We have several anti-itch lotions in the store, such as the Bye Bye Itch Lotion and the Not So Sweet Itch Gel that will both do a nice job reducing itch and inflammation.
+Try an anti-itch lotion that will both do a nice job reducing itch and inflammation.
 I also strongly recommend following up with an antiseptic- you can use something more traditional like Vetricyn, or use one of our natural antiseptics.
 I like using the Espana Silk Antiseptic Spray because it addresses the infection and cools the itch at the same time.

 Repel: Good news here is that toxic permethrin spray isn’t your only option.
 There are some very effective natural tick repellents available.
 I like to spray it on key areas such as the legs, base of tail, and wipe on the face as those are the most common areas that ticks will crawl onto your horse.
 For the sprayed areas on the body, it's important to brush in the spray to ensure it sticks as good as possible.
 Before using any pure ingredients, be sure to spot test it on your horse first; even though it’s natural, some horses may have reactions to it.
 Some key ingredients to look for include: